pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       count         Get instance count for classes.
       create        Create an instance of classname.
-      delete        Delete a single instance defined by... enumerate     Enumerate instances or names of classname. get           Get a single CIMInstance.
+      delete        Delete a single instance defined by... enumerate     Enumerate instances or names of CLASSNAME. get           Get a single CIMInstance.
-      invokemethod  Invoke the method defined by instancename and... query         Execute the query defined by the query... references    Get the reference instances or names.
+      invokemethod  Invoke the method defined by INSTANCENAME and... query         Execute the query defined by the query... references    Get the reference instances or names.